VVander/RPIPs-old/RPIPs/RPIP-3.md

 ## Abstract

-RPRC-3 is a standard which allows SaaS providers to transparently manage client funds and apply fees on-chain.
+The following provides a standard API for Rocket Pool SaaS provider contracts.
+RPRC-3 allows clients to stake ETH and requires providers to supply RPL collateral.

 ## Motivation

 An on-chain accounting standard for SaaS providers has benefits for both providers and users.
-Saaas providers benefit from streamlined operations and increased interoperability, and users have increased visibility into their provider's operations, allowing them to verify fees and other expenses are accounted for correctly.
+Providers benefit from streamlined operations and increased interoperability, and users have increased visibility into their provider's operations, allowing them to verify fees and other expenses are accounted for correctly.

 ## Specification